kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

     # L: 1926.
 F:/www/application/models/Ex_model.php.
 M: Ex_model::_drop_tmp_sm
     1 row in set (0.00 sec)

 The code is pretty much self-explanatory.
-May I point you to the comments in this SQL statement?
+May I point you to the comment in this SQL statement?

 Digression: Comments and editors <span style="font-size: 11px;float: right;"><a href="#toc">Table of Content</a></span>
 ----------